Kraneo/C/pia/README.md

 # PIA: Bookstore manager

+## Demo
+If you want to see demonstration of how this program works click [here](https://www.youtube.com/watch?v=enOsz2AGQrg) and you will see a video using and testing this program.

 >The objective of this project is to create a code to be used by a bookstore that wants to got the business in order.
 >
 >You can find the project [here](https://github.com/Kraneo/C/tree/main/pia)